All Episodes

 And so you're instantly on their radar.

-The more suits you file, the more they have to respond, because they have to respond.
+The more suits you file, the more they have to respond because they have to respond.

-They will respond on the 15th day, they will respond on the last day they're allowed, usually within the last couple of days, because there's no percentage, there's no profit for them to file early, including state attorneys.
+They will respond on the last day they're allowed, usually, within the last couple of days, because there's no percentage, there's no profit for them to file early, including state attorneys.

-And so you will get um you will get a response.
+And so you will get a response.

 It'll probably be very negative, but that's what you want.

-So first they ignore you, then they laugh at you, then you piss them off, then you've won.
+Okay, so first they ignore you, then they laugh at you, then you piss them off, then you've won.

-Uh so anyway, so every single case you can file hurts them, cost them right now, okay, even if they nominally win in that.
+So anyway, so every single case you can file hurts them, costs them right now, okay?

-Every single time, now, never ever, ever accept defeat.
+Every single time, now, never, ever, ever accept defeat.

-Especially if it's a state court or a federal court.
+Kick it back to them right away, especially if it's a state court or a federal court.

-And you can get the state to help you fill out the paperwork to do these appeals, to do these um uh claims against the state for uh all of this stuff, and you can always keep filing a new case with new wording.
+And you can get the state to help you fill out the paperwork to do these appeals, to do these claims against the state for all of this stuff.

-They'll say words like prejudice.
+Okay, they'll say words like prejudice.

-All right, so this is dismissed with prejudice, meaning that uh you are denied the ability to file this and you can't file this language in this court again.
+All right, so this is dismissed with prejudice, meaning that you are denied the ability to file this and you can't file this language in this court again.

 Usually that takes three times of getting thrown out of a court before they get that irritated that they'll go to that language because you can even appeal that.